isa-group/ppinot/README.md

 }
 ```

-A full example of a Java project using PPINOT to compute PPIs can be found at https://github.com/isa-group/ppinot-example.
+A full example of a Java project using PPINOT to compute PPIs can be found at the [`ppinot-example` repo](https://github.com/isa-group/ppinot-example).

 Defining metrics
 ------------------